- Knowledge Centre

 The OSCE is the world’s largest regional security‐oriented organisation with its 57 participating States located in Europe, Central Asia and North America.
 The organisation’s mandate includes issues that have an impact on collective security, including arms control, terrorism, good governance, energy security, human trafficking, democratisation, media freedom and national minorities.
 The organisational structure consists of the Secretariat located in Vienna, Austria, the Institutions and 17 field operations in South‐Eastern Europe, Eastern Europe, the South Caucasus, and Central Asia.
 As of December 2017, the OSCE employs 3,416 staff; its unified budget for 2017 is €140Mil.
 Please visit the OSCE website to learn about the organisation, its mandate and latest developments.

 The Procurement at the OSCE is entrusted with authority to issue tenders, conduct negotiations and award contracts for the provision of various goods and services to support organisations activities at the Secretariat and field level.
 The Procurement and Contracting Unit at Vienna, Austria is responsible for overseeing procurement across the organisation and provided assistance to the field; the OSCE’s Institutions and field activities are given the authority to conduct procurement activities up to a certain amount.
 The procurement activities at the OSCE are guided by the principles of fairness, integrity and transparency and aimed at delivering the Best Value for Money.
-The OSCE does not limit competition to participating States and is subject to periodic internal/external audit.
+The OSCE does not limit competition to participating States.

 The OSCE’s Procurement Profile